Peptide Fox

 This is not a passive effect of eating less.
 It's an active signal telling the liver to mobilize fat.

-The results in Phase 2 trials:
+The results in Phase 2 and MASLD substudy data:

 • 35-45% triglyceride reduction — roughly double what semaglutide achieves